 The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 But what if I told you the first Rainbow Daytona was actually made in 1994?
-Back when Rolex still used Zenith-based movements in their Daytonas, they created a one-of-one white gold Daytona with a pavé diamond dial and color gradient sapphire bezel (ref.
+Back when Rolex used Zenith-based movements in their Daytonas, they created this one-of-one white gold Daytona with a pavé diamond dial and color gradient sapphire bezel (ref.
 16599SAAEC).
 Nobody knew it at the time, but this watch was the precursor to a bonafide icon that wouldn’t be released for almost two decades.

 Rolex Daytona Zenith Rainbow